 Origin and History

-During the War of the Austrian Succession, the regiment initially served in the Palatinate in 1743.
-It was then transferred to Flanders for the campaigns of 1745 and 1746.
-In 1746, it returned to Dunkerque to take part in the expedition of Charles Edward Stuart (aka Bonnie Prince Charlie) in Scotland.
+In 1741 and 1742, during of the War of the Austrian Succession (1740-48), the regiment was employed at the guard of the frontiers of Flanders.
+In 1743, it was sent to the Palatinate and took part in the Battle of Dettingen.
+In 1744, it participated in the sieges of Menin, Ypres and Furnes; in 1745, in the Battle of Fontenoy and in the sieges of Tournai, Oudenarde, Termonde and Ath.
+In 1746, the regiment took part in the expedition of Charles Edward Stuart (aka Bonnie Prince Charlie) in Scotland.
 On April 16 of the same year, the Comte de Rooth was taken prisoner at the Battle of Culloden.
-On July 2 1747, the regiment fought in the Battle of Lauffeld.
+The regiment then returned to France.
+On July 2, 1747, the regiment fought in the Battle of Lauffeld and then formed part of the army covering the siege of Berg-Op-Zoom.
 In 1748, it took part in the siege of Maastricht.

 During the Seven Years' War, the regiment ranked 98th and was under the command of: